Moataz-Ab/Django-GenAI-LLM-RAG-bot/README.md

 # GenAI-LLM-RAG-bot

-In this work, we use Generative AI LLM modeling techniques to create a project management RAG system tool.
+In this work, Generative AI LLM modeling techniques are used to create a project management RAG system tool.
 RAG is a coloring system that assigns a color (Red, Amber, or Green) to each project task indicating its progress status.

 ![](img/app_snapshot.jpg)